Madame-Aehm/CAB-Project-3-Spikes/spike4/notes.md

 Alternatively, a library called [**Styled Components**](https://styled-components.com/) exists that let's you write CSS within your Component using template literals.
 This works very well [together](https://www.sipios.com/blog-tech/how-to-use-styled-components-with-material-ui-in-a-react-app) with [Material UI](https://mui.com/) CSS Library.

 ## Layout Components

+A Layout is just a regular Functional Component that can be wrapped around a page-level Component.
+One default property on a Component's `props` object is **children**, which refers to any content _between_ the Component's opening and closing tags.
+We've only been using self-closing Components up until now, but we can test passing data down through the `props.children`.
+For a layout Component, the `props.children` will be the page content of the page being wrapped by the layout.
+You can then build around it - relevant components, spacing, positioning, styling etc.

+---> `rules: {'react/prop-types': "off"}` (disable prop-types until we cover Typescript)